seandkim/easel/README.md

-# Easel
 <p align="center">
   <img src="./assets/logo.png" width='500'>
 </p>

+&nbsp;

 ## Contributors (Team 277)
 - Sean D Kim
 - Stella Kim
 - Tiffany Lee

+&nbsp;

 ## What is Easel?
 - Easel is a website where artist could easily make a website for themselves and publish it for general audience.
 To use the website, go to [this link](http://34.205.144.52/).
 This was created as a final project for Web Application class at Carnegie Mellon University.

+&nbsp;

 ## Features
 1. Dashboard
     - You can see a general overview of your projects/sites.

 <p align="center">
   <img src="./assets/dashboard.png" width='500'>
 </p>

 2. Media Library
     - You can upload media, and group them into different projects.

 <p align="center">
   <img src="./assets/media_library_demo.gif" width='500'>
 </p>

 3. Site Editor
     - You can make multiple sites, each could contain multiple pages.
     - You can publish for everyone to see and view the site immediately.

 <p align="center">
   <img src="./assets/site_editor_demo.gif" width='500'>
 </p>

+&nbsp;

 ## Technical Specifications
 ### Libraries used
 #### Backend